foxcpp/maddy/README.md

 ### Installation

 You need Go 1.11.4 or newer.
-A C compiler is required for SQLite3 storage support (can be disabled using `nosqlite3` tag).
+A C compiler is required for SQLite3 storage support, you can disable SQLite3 support by passing `-tags 'nosqlite3'` to `go build`.
 Also you need to enable modules support to get the right version.
 Set `GO111MODULE` environment variable to `on`.